CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial4_tellingstories.md

 From the top-left menu (`layout`), select `export as image`.
 Save in a place you can find.
 Open and admire your work!
 Also likely: open, see the changes you'd like to tweak, and return to the layout window to modify and beautify.
 ![exportimage]

-Prepared by Bernadette Baird-Zars for the CSR Mapping for the Humanities Course, Summer 2019.
+Prepared by Bernadette Baird-Zars for *Mapping for the Urban Humanities*, an intensive summer 2019 workshop from the [Center for Spatial Research]:(http://c4sr.columbia.edu/) in the Graduate School of Architecture, Planning and Preservation at Columbia University.
+More information about the course is available [here]:(http://c4sr.columbia.edu/courses/mapping-urban-humanities-summer-institute).

 ...